bellentani/poebellentani.me/README.md

 * Acessibility issues: targeting get a 100% acessibility using WAI and ARIA recomendations;
 * Put more content on my portfolio
-* Setup a dymanic contact form at home (index.html) to avoid the necessity to open the client to send a email to me
+* Setup a dynamic contact form at home (index.html) to avoid the necessity to open the client to send a email to me